connelallison/sudoku_website/README.md

 - In the bottom right corner of the screen, there is a "CRAZY MODE" button.
 - This changes the appearance of the site from professional monochrome minimalism to outrageous fuchsia and green, and similar visual mayhem.
 Obnoxious J-pop starts playing loudly.
 - It can be reverted at any time.
+- Different users can complete the same puzzle to compare speeds.

 Full extensions:
 - Allow support for pencilling in.